 Administrative Chief Residents:

 Each year, two chief residents are selected by the Department of Surgery administration to become administrative chief residents.
 The administrative chief residents' role is to work with the program director (Dr. Paul Wise) to create the yearly block schedule and the monthly call schedule for the residency.
 In addition, the administrative chief residents are responsible for moderating the weekly Morbidity and Mortality Conferences and educational conferences.
 Administrative chief residents are also voting members of the Surgery Residency Committee.
 This is an excellent leadership opportunity within the Department of Surgery.
 Drs.
-Haniee Chung and Kathryn Rowland were selected as administrative chief residents for the 2015-2016 academic year.
+Pepe Diaz-Miron and Dominic Sanford were selected as administrative chief residents for the 2016-2017 academic year.

-Pepe Diaz-Miron, MDEach year, the residents elect one resident to be a voting member of the Surgery Residency Committee.
+Each year, the residents elect one resident to be a voting member of the Surgery Residency Committee.
 This group meets monthly to discuss resident, clinical and laboratory issues.
-Dr. Pepe Diaz-Miron is the resident representative for the 2014-2015 academic year.
+Dr. Joshua Sommovilla is the resident representative for the 2016-2017 academic year.

 Each year in the spring, the Department of Surgery holds a retreat where residents meet to discuss how to improve the residency.
 All residents are relieved of clinical duties while fellows or attendings cover the services.

-This year the morning portion of the retreat began with a program overview given by the two administrative chief residents, career development seminars, and team building exercises.
+This year the morning portion of the retreat began with a program overview given by the two administrative chief residents, career development seminars, and team-building exercises.
 After lunch, the residents often go off campus for activities.
-In the past few years, they have gone to Chesterfield Sports Fusion for laser tag, underwent a scavenger hunt at the St. Louis Art Museum, and snow-tubed at Hidden Valley Ski Resort.
+In the past few years, they have gone to Chesterfield Sports Fusion for laser tag, undergone a scavenger hunt at the St. Louis Art Museum, and snow-tubed at Hidden Valley Ski Resort.